Victor Anderson (Nebraska politician): Political career

 Anderson assumed his first political position in 1936, when he was appointed a trustee of Lancaster County Sanitary District.
 No. 1.
 He was then elected to that position three times.

 In 1948, he was elected to a seat in the Nebraska legislature, and took office in 1949.
 He resigned in 1950 when the Lincoln City Council unanimously chose him to fill the vacated post of mayor.
 Running for reelection in 1951, he won by a large majority.
 While he was in office, Lincoln Air Force Base was re-activated, the city charter was amended, the "O" street viaduct was replaced, and, for the first time in fifteen years, street resurfacing was done.

 Anderson sought the Republican nomination to run for governor in 1952, but lost in the primary.
 In 1954, he again ran for the governorship, this time winning.
 He was reelected by a large majority in 1956.
 During his tenure, taxes and expenditures were reduced, mental health programs were improved, and a prison riot was successfully calmed.
-He sought a third term in 1958, but lost to Democratic candidate Ralph G. Brooks, in what was then the closest election in Nebraska history.
+He sought a third term in 1958, but lost to Democratic candidate Ralph Brooks, in what was then the closest election in Nebraska history.

 In 1959, U.S. president Dwight D. Eisenhower chose Anderson as a U.S. delegate to the NATO-sponsored Atlantic Congress in London, England.
 He was a delegate to the 1960 Republican National Convention.